 550gflour (EDIT: I made this with 500g and it was much softer and nicer)

 * I stressed over the kind of honey, but don’t worry, this works even with non-liquid honey.

-- 2 Tbs vanilla sugar (or 1 tsp vanilla extract)
+- otpional: 2 Tbs vanilla sugar (or 1 tsp vanilla extract)

 Beat eggs, salt and sugar until pale, creamy and fluffy.
 Melt honey and butter over low heat setting while beating eggs.
 Cool slightly and mix into the egg mixture, then mix in sieved baking soda.
-Mix in the flour with a wooden spoon in batches, to obtain a thick but soft dough.
+Mix in the flour with a fork until you have a thick but soft dough.
 If you’re using quite solid honey, the dough will be like cookie dough.
 Do not despair!
 This is how it’s meant to turn out.

-Once the first layer is done, lift out using tabs and cool on a rack for a minute.
-Put the 2nd layer in, sort out any batter that creeps up the side, and put in the oven.
-Once the first layer is cooled a little (it should not be hot to the touch), turn upside down carefully and peel the foil off.
-You can now use the other side of the foil for your 3rd layer (and the other side of the 2nd layer’s foil for the 4th layer).
-The crumbs on the foil act as a helpful guide for where to fold down the foil to make your tabs.
-Repeat until you have 4 layers.
-Let cool.
+Once the first layer is done, lift out gently and cool on a rack for a minute.
+Once the first layer is cooled a little (it should not be hot to the touch), peel the paper off.
+You can now use the other side of the paper for your subsequent layer.
 While letting cool, make the filling!

 Get another clean piece of foil, with a 2.5cm (1″) border for the layers.
 Place a layer on the foil.
 Remove sour cream filling from fridge.
 Spread the filling onto the layer.
 Top with another layer.
 Repeat, and spread the top layer too.
 Some filling will have oozed out the edges, just add some more filling to the sides and smooth out with a long, straight knife.